-We should not believe that M happened on the basis of the testimony unless the following is the case:

-The probability of the testimony being false < the probability of M occurring.
+We should not believe that M happened on the basis of the testimony unless the probability of the testimony being false < the probability of M occurring.

 Hume applies this principle explicitly to the case of miraculous events:

 "That no testimony is sufficient to establish a miracle, unless the testimony be of such a kind, that its falsehood would be more miraculous, than the fact, which it endeavors to establish ..."
 (77)